R2Northstar/NorthstarWiki/docs/advanced.md

 It is recommended that you [set up a vanilla profile](advanced.md#profiles) instead of disabling all of your mods and using `-norestrictservercommands` as a launch option, however if you wish to only play vanilla using this method and would rather not set up a profile, you can do the following.

-The reason behind doing this is that Northstar has several security fixes that Vanilla does not have, however these are not *neccesary*.
-The odds you get hacked playing vanilla are close to zero, and there are no reports of people being genuinely hacked by playing Vanilla, the worst reports being that they've been taken offline temporarily due to DDOS attacks.
+The reason behind doing this is that Northstar has several security fixes that Vanilla does not have, however these are not *necessary*.
+The odds you get hacked playing vanilla are close to zero, and there are no reports of people being genuinely hacked by playing Vanilla.

 This method assumes you're launching Northstar via Titanfall 2 on EA/Steam/Origin using launch options